Who makes the best car wash soap? That’s a little like asking “Who makes the best candy?” Everyone has their own preferred brand.

-- The Best Car Wash Soap
+- Adam’s Car Wash Shampoo

 Washing Your Vehicle

 Once the wheels are soaking, I apply some sort of TFR (Traffic Film Remover) which helps to loosen the dirt, and in summer, the endless amount of bugs that have squished on the front.

 The next stage kind of depends on what equipment you have.
 I use a foam cannon to cover the car completely in foam and let it soak for a minute or two.
-But if you don’t have a foam cannon, then you need the ‘two bucket’ method – one bucket with soapy water, the other completely clean.
+But if you don’t have a foam cannon, then you need the ‘two buckets’ method – one bucket with soapy water, the other completely clean.

 If you’ve used a foam cannon on a relatively clean car, you should just be able to rinse off and dry.
-You may find that the foam needs a bit of agitation to get the car properly clean – you won’t know this until you’ve rinsed it off unfortunately, but applying a second coat won’t take long.
+You may find that the foam needs a bit of agitation to get the car properly clean.
+You won’t know this until you’ve rinsed it off, unfortunately, but applying a second coat won’t take long.

-After rinsing with clean water, you want to dry it … don’t let it ‘air dry’ because you’ll end up with water spots.
-There are hundreds of different products for drying, ranging from chamois leathers, to synthetic chamois, even large scale blowers that act like big hair dryers.
+After rinsing with clean water, you want to dry it.
+Don’t let it ‘air-dry’ because you’ll end up with water spots.
+There are hundreds of different products for drying, ranging from chamois leathers to synthetic chamois, even large scale blowers that act like big hair dryers.

 The Best Car Wash Soap